A note on amphicheiral alternating links: Reformulated Kauffman Conjecture

-This motivates us to reformulate the original Kauffman conjecture for alternating knots and prove a {\it Mirror Theorem} for alternating links that we shall state below.
-This Theorem is based on using the Tait Flyping Conjecture, proved by Menasaco and Thistlethwaite \cite{8}.
-This result tells us that two reduced alternating link diagrams are ambient isotopic if and only if they are related by a series of flypes (to be described below).
-Given a knot or link $K,$ let $G(K)$ denote the checkerboard graph for $K.$ We will say that that two graphs $G(K)$ and $G(K')$ are {\it flype equivalent} if $K$ and $K'$ can be transformed into one another by a sequence of flypes. \bigbreak
+This motivates us to reformulate the original Kauffman conjecture for alternating knots using the Tait Flyping Conjecture, proved by Menasaco and Thistlethwaite \cite{8}.
+This result tells us that two reduced alternating link diagrams are ambient isotopic if and only if they are related by a series of flypes as illustrated in Figure 1.
+Given a knot or link $K$, let $G(K)$ denote the checkerboard graph for $K$.
+We will say that that two graphs $G(K)$ and $G(K')$ are flype equivalent if $K$ and $K'$ can be transformed into one another by a sequence of flypes.

-Now suppose that $K$ is a reduced alternating diagram that is ambient isotopic to its mirror image diagram $K^{*}.$ Let $G(K)$ denote the graph of $K$ and $G(K^{*})$ denote the graph of the mirror image knot $K^{*}.$ Then we know from construction that $G(K^{*}) = G^{*}(K)$ where $G^{*}(K)$ denotes the dual graph of $G(K)$ in the plane or on the surface of the two-dimensional sphere.
-Since we know that $K^{*}$ is related to $K$ by flypes, it follows that the graphs $G(K)$ and $G^{*}(K)$ are flype equivalent.
-This is the correct statement that can replace the original Kauffman conjecture, and becomes our Theorem 2.1.
-The interest in this simple reformulation, in the light of the Flyping Theorem, is that if we are given a minimal diagram for an alternating link, then this diagram is known \cite{5} to be alternating and it is not hard to enumerate all the possible flype-equivalent diagrams. \bigbreak
+Now suppose that $K$ is a reduced alternating diagram that is ambient isotopic to its mirror image diagram $K^*$.
+Let $G(K)$ denote the graph of $K$ and $G(K^*)$ denote the graph of the mirror image knot $K^*$.
+Then we know from construction that $G(K^*) = G^*(K)$ where $G^*$ denotes the dual graph of $G(K)$ in the plane or on the surface of the two-dimensional sphere.
+Since we know that $K^*$ is related to $K$ by flypes (by the theorem of Menasaco and Thistlethwaite), it follows that the graphs $G(K)$ and $G^*$ are flype equivalent.
+This is the correct statement that can replace the original Kauffman conjecture.